patricksilva/getting-and-cleaning-data-assignment/README.md

 * UCI HAR Dataset/subject_test.txt

 A final tidy.txt file will be created in the working directory once the script has properly executed.

+## CodeBook

+Please refer to codeBook.MD for detailed information about the raw data set and specific extracted features.